BFW M.29: Operational history

 Four aircraft of both variants were delivered for testing a few days before the start of racing on 27 August 1932.
 Initial reactions were that the machine was both fast and responsive.
 However, within days one aircraft had disintegrated in mid-air, killing the pilot and another was lost in the same way on approach to landing.
 The pilot in the second accident, Reinhold Poss bailed out, though his observer was killed, and reported that the disintegration began at the tailplane, progressing forward.
 All M.29s were grounded, missing the race, whilst the tail structure was strengthened.

-The remaining race machines, joined by at least one more, flew successfully after modification.
-There is photographic evidence of six M.29s.
+The remaining race aircraft, which were joined by at least one more M.29, flew successfully after receiving modifications.
+There is photographic evidence of a minimum of six M.29s having been produced.